 Plan A requires students to complete six (6) credits of AL 899.
-The university allows students may enroll for this course for between 1 and 6 credits at a time (for up to 15 credits).
+According to university policy, students may enroll in this course for 1-6 credits at a time (for up to 15 credits).
 We encourage students to take these all at once, but they may be spread out over more than one semester.

 Stage 1.
 Preparation and Planning

 Preparation will vary depending on the scope of the thesis topic; initial discussion of the focus may involve advisory committee members, but especially the chair.
 Discussion could include samples of coursework or informal ideas.
 Planning should involve:

 - deciding the semester(s) in which to enroll for AL 899 credits;